openebs/openebs/contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md

 - Process Documentation
 - Generic / Miscellaneous Notes

-We are also looking for an explainer video or presentation from the community that helps new developers in understanding the OpenEBS Architecture, it's use cases, and installation procedure locally.
+We are also looking for an explainer video or presentation from the community that will help new developers in understanding the OpenEBS Architecture, it's use cases, and installation procedure locally.

 At a very high level, the process to contributing and improving the code is pretty simple: